nltk/nltk_book/en/ch05-draft.rst

 language data that was not included in the corpus used to build the model.
 These predictions can be evaluated to assess the accuracy of the model.
-Once a model is deemed sufficiently accurate, it can then be used to automatically predict information about unseen language data.
+Once a model is deemed sufficiently accurate, it can then be used to automatically predict information about new language data.
 These predictive models can be combined into systems that perform many useful language processing tasks, such as document classification, automatic translation, and question answering.